Privacy Policy

 - Device type, device name, model and OS version

-- IDFA (Identifier for Advertisers) – only with consent / ‘App Tracking Transparency’
+- IDFA (Identifier for Advertisers) – only with consent / “App Tracking Transparency”

-- OpenUDID/AppsFlyer UID (only if activated)
+- OpenUDID/AppsFlyer UID (only if enabled)

 - Time zone, preferred language

-- Manufacturer's device ID (if available)
+- Manufacturer’s device ID (where available)

 - Mobile network information (network operator, MNC)